 It has never been more accessible than it is today to be able to get on television.
 For just $25K, you can test which TV creatives, dayparts, networks and programs generate the optimal CPV or CPI for your brand.
 Getting a clear signal on what’s working and what’s not during your initial campaign allows you to scale with confidence.
 When thinking about linear television in relation to connected television (aka streaming), the average rate of a national spot is nearly 5x less than that of a connected spot.

 Another misconception is around how local buys may be more efficient than national buys.
 Typically, local CPMs are five times higher than national.
 They often can be as much as 20 times higher.
 So from a CPM efficiency perspective, we recommend switching to national inventory if your brand has presence in the top DMAs (like Chicago, New York, etc.) as well as in 10-20% of the remaining DMAs.

 Making TV performant and easy to test, learn, scale

-Bringing data, science and software to TV advertising capitalizes on TV’s inherent strengths in reaching audiences at massive scale and inspiring people to take action while also turning it into a performance channel with full-funnel measurement and optimization.
+Bringing data, science and software to TV advertising capitalizes on its inherent strengths in reaching audiences at massive scale and inspiring people to take action while also turning it into a performance channel with full-funnel measurement and optimization.
 You can drive increased volume to a brand’s website or app through TV advertising, and then optimize meticulously to increase scale.
 But, you can’t have effective optimizations without a rigorous and precise approach to measurement and attribution.

 Whether you’re looking to diversify acquisition channels beyond search and social, or you’re looking to more effectively scale your TV investment, our session will prove TV advertising’s ability to strengthen brand awareness and drive provable, positive ROI.
 Be sure to join our session with Robert Tas, Chief Growth Officer at 1-800-Flowers, as we walk through how we helped them target with precision to reach new audiences on TV and drive visitors to their site efficiently.